Volunteer — The Holding Frames

 Deliver Frame Forwards

-Carry hand-painted frames to communities in crisis — a tangible message that says "you are not alone" from people who understand.
+Carry hand-painted frames to communities in active crisis — a tangible message from people who understand what it's like to be where they are right now.

 03

-As you grow, facilitate gatherings independently, propose activations in your community, and guide new volunteers.
+As you grow, facilitate gatherings independently, propose activations in your own community, and help build THF's presence in your region and state.

 Your Path